Geology Course Schedule

 Geochemistry

 Introduction to principles and applications of inorganic geochemistry.
 Emphasis on crystal structures and substitution in crystals, equilibrium geochemistry, dissociation of acids and bases, and mineral stability.
 Applying the laws of thermodynamics, Eh-pH diagrams, and oxidation-reduction reactions to geologic problems.
 Principles of radioactivity and geochronometers for age determination.
 A review of applications of stable isotopes to geologic problems.
 Special Note: Not available for credit to students who have completed GEOL A661.
-Registration Restrictions: BS Geological Science majors May be stacked with: GEOL A661
+Registration Restrictions: Admission to the Bachelor of Science in Geological Sciences May be stacked with: GEOL A661

 (Click on an individual CRN for more information on each offering)